nytlabs/brainslug/README.md

 brainslug
 =========

+Brainslug is the internal name for a wearable we're experimenting with - this is the board that powers it.
+It combines an RFduino (ARM Cortex + BLE stack) and some MOSFET drivers to actuate high-current peripherals (heat pad, super-bright LED, peltier junction, etc).

 Eagle board files for a small RFD22301 shield

 This board allows an RFD22301 unit to address a dual-channel N-MOSFET IC on pins 0 and 1.